Affidavit of Heirship

 Our legal team will work to your advantage when understanding and working through the complexities of estate law in Texas.

 When a property owner dies intestate, and you’re a proven heir, you might be entitled to property, money, or other personal belongings.
-An affidavit of heirship serves as an instrument for transferring ownership to heirs, identifying who legal heirs to the property are, what the property is, and who is entitled to ownership.
+An affidavit of heirship serves as an instrument for transferring ownership to heirs, identifying who the legal heirs to the property are, what the property is, and who is entitled to ownership.

 An affidavit of heirship is a legal service we can assist you with if there’s a small estate with personal belongings involved.
 Alternatively, if you are dealing with a complicated situation and disputes among other possible heirs and are possibly facing probate court, consult our probate attorneys to come up with a strategy.